OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

     #Sets the serial pin to the correct value and then pulses the serial clock to shift it in
     def inputBit(self, inputValue):
         self.ser.setValue(inputValue)
+        self.srclk.setValue(0)
         self.srclk.setValue(1)
         self.srclk.setValue(0)

     #Splits the input values into individual values and inputs them.
-The pulses the latch pin to show the output.
+Then pulses the latch pin to show the output.
-    def outputBits(self, inputValues):
+    def outputBits(self, inputString):
-        mylist = list(inputValues) # Splits the string into a list of individual characters ("11000000" -> ["1","1","0","0","0","0","0","0"])
+        bitList = list(inputString) # Splits the string into a list of individual characters ("11000000" -> ["1","1","0","0","0","0","0","0"])
+        bitList = bitList[::-1]      # reverses the string to
-        for x in mylist:
+        for bit in bitList:
-            x = int(x) # Transforms the character back into an int ("1" -> 1)
+            bit = int(bit) # Transforms the character back into an int ("1" -> 1)
-            self.inputBit(x)
+            self.inputBit(bit)
         self.latch()
 ```